Controllability and diffeomorphism groups on manifolds with boundary: Introduction

 Our first main result which is established in Section~\ref{sec:MFBoundary} is the following fibre bundle structure for the sequence \eqref{eq:sequence}, which in particular establishes that the restriction map is surjective, whence the sequence is exact.

 \begin{theorem} Let $M$ be a smooth compact manifold with smooth boundary $\partial M$.
-Then the short exact sequence \eqref{eq:sequence} admits local sections in the sense that there exists a smooth section of the retriction map $\Diff(M) \rightarrow \Diff(\partial M)$ on some identity neighborhood. \end{theorem} To our knowledge smooth local sections for the sequence \eqref{eq:sequence} have not previously been described in the literature.
+Then the short exact sequence \eqref{eq:sequence} admits local sections in the sense that there exists a smooth section of the restriction map $\Diff(M) \rightarrow \Diff(\partial M)$ on some identity neighbourhood. \end{theorem} To our knowledge smooth local sections for the sequence \eqref{eq:sequence} have not previously been described in the literature.

 The second main contribution of the article at hand is the controllability of diffeomorphism groups on manifolds with boundary.
-Our results generalize \cite{Agrachev} to the case of a manifold with boundary.
+Our results generalise \cite{Agrachev} to the case of a manifold with boundary.
 If $X$ is a vector field on a compact manifold $M$ with boundary, then its flow $e^X$ is a well-defined diffeomorphism of $M$ when $X(x) \in T_x\partial M$ for any $x \in \partial M$.
 The notation $e^X$ alludes to the fact that the time $1$-flow of a vector field is the image of the vector field under the Lie group exponential of $\Diff (M)$, cf.\ Section \ref{sec:diffgp}.
 If $\scrF$ is a collection of vector fields, write

 for the corresponding subgroup of generated by the vector fields $\scrF$. \begin{theorem} Let $(M,g)$ be a compact Riemannian manifold with boundary $\partial M$.
 Write its Levi-Civita connection as $\nabla$, and let $\nu$ be the outwards normal vector field.
 Let $\scrF$ be a family of vector fields on $M$ tangent to $\partial M$ at the boundary, whose flows generate a group $\scrG = \Gr(\scrF)$ of diffeomorphisms.
-Let
+Define